CarlosKipkoech/caesar-cipher/README.md

 # Caesar Cipher
 #### By CARLOS KIPKOECH
 ## Description
-Caesar cipher lets you encrypt or decrypt phrases using preferred shift Key value,
+Caesar cipher lets you encrypt or decrypt phrases using preferred shift Key value.

  This is the link to my [live site](https://github.com/DWN7777/caesar-cipher/ )